0x9ONU/Obsidian-Notes/2 - Sophomore Year/Spring 2024/Professional Ethics/Concise Introduction to Ethics Notes/CIE - Chapter 7.md

 If you do not want to be slandered or exploited, then do not do such things to others
 ```

-## The Principle of Univerzability
+## The Principle of Universability

 ```ad-note
 Kant aimed to fix the two basic tests of inconsistency by making a single principle that captures both questions while fixing their errors